FlorianMichael/Brainfuck4J/README.md

 # Brainfuck4J
-Fast Java implementation for the Brainfuck language
+Fast Java interpreter for Brainfuck language with optimizations, memory management and multi dialect support

 ## What is Brainfuck?
 Brainfuck is an esoteric programming language created in 1993 by Urban Müller. <br>